![]() |

-Our U-Haul looked just like this one and it was
+Our U-Haul looked just like this one and it was pretty much full, although we had some space to stack more things on top of other things. |

 Second, we didn't have as much help as we needed for as long as we needed it.
 I failed in my quest to find people to help us move, because many hands make light work.
 But everyone seems to have been working or out of town or busy with something.
 So for the first few hours I was doing what I could to get things into the truck while Traci worked inside.
 That being said, I have to give HUMONGOUS thanks to Rachel and Jim who did come help with the moving.
 We would still be working on it two days later if it weren't for them.
 So thanks, guys, you were life savers.